Lusk, County Dublin: Amenities

 There are four national schools in the area: Lusk NS, Hedgestown NS, Corduff NS and Rush and Lusk Educate Together NS.
 In August 2013 these were complemented by a secondary-level education institute, Lusk Community College.
 The Educate Together school was the subject of adverse findings on fire safety in 2015, concluding that the building was secure for only 20 minutes in the event of fire, rather than the required 60 minutes, and over 800,000 euro of works had to be done.
 Problems later arose with other schools built by the same firm, Western Building Systems.
 There were two overriding concerns that prompted a public backlash: the lack of cavity barriers in walls and the non-existence of special intumescent paint.

 Lusk Community Council Ltd (LCC) was set up to look after the village and liaise with local government and councillors.
 LCC is a voluntary organisation whose responsibility has been to manage the Carnegie Library hall and the Old Church Hall by the round tower.
 They also run the St Patrick's Day parade each year.
-In October 2022 they opened Lusk Community Cultural Centre which was a complete rejuvenation of what was once Katie Hunts cottage and shop.
-It is located adjacent to the site of the round tower and is home to art exhibitions and more.
+In October 2022, LCC opened Lusk Community Cultural Centre adjacent to the site of the round tower.
+It is a complete renovation of what was once Katie Hunts cottage and shop.

 The village is home to several different social clubs and amenities, including Lusk Community Cultural Centre, Lusk United AFC (soccer club), the Round Towers GAA club, a branch of the Irish Countrywomen's Association, an athletics club, and local heritage group.
 Lusk parish has a tidy towns committee.